ssapra/docs-build-service/README.md

 ## Helpful Links

-* For more information on isntalling Build Service, visit [Installing.md](https://github.com/pivotal-cf/docs-build-service/blob/master/installing.md)
+* For more information on installing Build Service, visit [Installing.md](https://github.com/pivotal-cf/docs-build-service/blob/master/installing.md)

 * For more information on using the `pb` CLI to control Build Service, visit [Using.md](https://github.com/pivotal-cf/docs-build-service/blob/master/using.md)